 Don't let me misprepresent what's going on here.
 This is only all-in-one because the renter is putting forth an effort.
 He's got a computer and a refrigerator to go along with that tiny sink.
 I couldn't sleep while using my shoe rack as a headboard.
 Talk about bedroom feng shui!

-Imagine putting a bathroom rug down in front of your little sink right next to your mini-fridge and mattress, and convincing yourself that everything is okay.
+Imagine putting a bathroom rug or some of the crazy types of rugs down in front of your little sink right next to your mini-fridge and mattress, and convincing yourself that everything is okay.

 16. Would You Willingly Rent a Prison Cell?

 If you were smart and you lived in a city like New York, you'd only sleep at home.
 You'd spend your time at the library, the bar, work, and work out and shower at the gym.
 Then you'd crawl home to your prison cell apartment like the one above, put in some ear plugs, and sleep.
 Then repeat.